bryanolmstead-vr/YOLOX-OneShot/README.md

 ```

 Apparently the YOLOX training script already does augmentation.

+**3/1/2026** - 2hrs

+Converted Word document into this README file that will get printed as a PDF file.

+**3/2/2026** - 30min, 9:30

+Splitting up data set between train and validation sets. converting annotation to COCO format for training.

+There are 145 files: split 80% training, 20% validation.
+I chose 29 files for validation.

 The label files need to be turned into a COCO style file:

 ```